Forget Us Not: Synopsis

 Forget Us Not is a look at the persecution and death of the 5 million non Jewish victims of the World War II Holocaust, and the lives of those who survived including:

 Robert Wagemann, born with a physical disability, finds himself targeted twice.
 Nearly euthanized for being 'imperfect', he is snuck out of the hospital by his mother and spends the war hiding with his parents who have arrest warrants out against them for being Jehovah's Witnesses.

 Ceija Stojka, a Roma girl, sees her father arrested and dragged off to Dachau, where he later dies.
 Shortly after, she is rounded up with the rest of her family and shipped to Auschwitz.

 Vera Young, a Polish Catholic teen is separated from the rest of her family and sent to a concentration camp, where she survives each brutal day by sewing uniforms for her Nazi captors before being sent on a 900-mile death march.

-Natalia Orloff, a Ukraine child, is marched with her family to the Polish border before being put on a train and sent to a work camp where sickness and starvation dominates her life and memories.
+Natalia Orloff, a Ukrainian child, is marched with her family to the Polish border before being put on a train and sent to a work camp where sickness and starvation dominates her life and memories.

 Through personal stories of survivors and original historical footage, these lesser known voices are brought to life.